Game Art student

 To make sure this is the best course for you, we’ll invite you down for an interview to discuss your qualifications, experience and goals.
 You’ll be required to bring a portfolio of appropriate work to a good standard.
 This could be 2D or 3D work, physical or digital.
 You don’t need a book full of game art – just a strong interest and artistic ability.

-We welcome applicants with varied qualifications, but typically you'll need an undergraduate degree in a related discipline.
+We welcome applicants with varied qualifications, but typically you’ll need an undergraduate degree.
 Our typical applicants hold an undergraduate degree of 2:2 or above, or equivalent experience.

 If English isn’t your first language, you'll need to demonstrate English language skills that are sufficiently developed for successful completion of your studies.
 We accept a range of recognised English language qualifications that are equivalent to the International English Language Testing System (IELTS) Academic minimum score of 6.5 overall, with a minimum of 6.0 in Reading, Writing, Speaking and Listening.